 Germany offers free education for local and international students, why not take advantage of this?
 German Universities are ranked as the world’s leading higher education institutions.
 To study in a financial and educational European center you don’t need to speak german, there are plenty of English degree programs.

-Yes, you can study in Germany and never learn german.
-To enroll at university you need to prove your level of English, certificates like TOEFL (min. score 71) and IELTS with a min. score of 6.5 are acceptable.
-However, English bachelor programs are never free, yet master’s can be without tuition fees.
+You can study in Germany without speaking German.
+To enroll at university you need to prove proficiency in English.
+TOEFL with a minimum score of 71 and IELTS with a score of 6.5 are accepted.
+However, English bachelor programs include high tuition fees, yet master often can be free.

 A wide range of German cities is featuring plenty of courses taught in English.
 Nevertheless to find English programs online isn’t easy, since the choice is so big and university websites are difficult to navigate.
 This article will provide you all the necessary information about how to study in Germany without speaking german.

 Study in Germany in English – All You Need to Know

 Germany became one of the most popular study abroad destinations in the world in recent years, for both German and English speakers alike.